 Step two: remove the fabric, squeeze out the excess milk and put it in your washing machine on a spin cycle.
 Then hang to dry.
 Putting it on a spin cycle means that there won’t be milk dripping down the side of the fabric as it dries, which would show up as streaks when you dye it.

-This picture illustrates the difference between protein and metal mordants.
+This picture illustrates the difference between protein binders and metal mordants.
 The top piece of cotton was prepared with cow’s milk.
 The bottom piece was mordanted with iron.
 Both pieces were eco-printed with the same species of eucalyptus leaves.
-On the milk mordant, the leaves have printed a bright reddish-orange.
-This is similar to the results these leaves give on silk and wool, which is unsurprising because protein mordants make plant fibres dye like protein fibres.
+On the milk binder, the leaves have printed a bright reddish-orange.
+This is similar to the results these leaves give on silk and wool, which is unsurprising because protein binders make plant fibres dye similarly to protein fibres.
 On the iron mordant, the leaves have printed olive-green and have some speckles and vein details.
-I find that iron mordants are great for bringing out details, while protein mordants give flatter results but sometimes more vivid colours.
+I find that iron mordants are great for bringing out details, while protein binders give flatter results but sometimes more vivid colours.